The 20 Best Biotinidase Deficiency Doctors in Japan

 Sendai, JP

-Toshinobu Kuroishi practices in Sendai, Japan.
+Toshinobu Kuroishi practices practicing medicine in Sendai, Japan.
 Kuroishi is rated as an Advanced expert by MediFind in the treatment of Biotinidase Deficiency.
-Their top areas of expertise are Holocarboxylase Synthetase Deficiency, Multiple Carboxylase Deficiency, Biotinidase Deficiency, and Contact Dermatitis.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Holocarboxylase Synthetase Deficiency, Multiple Carboxylase Deficiency, Biotinidase Deficiency, and Contact Dermatitis.

 Experienced in Biotinidase Deficiency